Pizza Dough Not Rising

 * Water Substitute for Pizza Dough

-One expert tip if you don’t want to risk using tap water is safe to use milk.
-The calcium in milk is perfect for making a solid gluten network and hydrating pizza dough, yielding excellent stretch and rise.
+One expert tip, if you don’t want to risk using tap water, is safe to use milk.
+The calcium in milk is perfect for making a solid gluten network and hydrating pizza dough, yielding excellent stretch and the dough rise properly.

 It can also add a bit of sweetness and dough.

 Here’s What You Can Do if the Problem is the Water